 The Wisconsin Historical Society has some older photos, perhaps from 1984, when the building housed Grothes Inc. electrical contracting.
 Today it houses Chippewa Falls Main Street, which seems to be an organization that tries to strengthen downtown Chippewa Falls.
 They also had a hand in getting this sign repainted, so they seem like they could be my kind of people.

 Having spent almost very nearly an entire hour there, I can now proudly claim to be the world’s foremost expert on Chippewa Falls, therefore, please stand by for my erudite critique of its urban planning.
-Okay, so I’m not qualified for that in any way shape or form, but I’m going to offer some thoughts anyway.
+OK, so I’m not qualified for that in any way shape or form, but I’m going to offer some thoughts anyway.
 There were some nice banners along the streets (I’d bet the Main Street people had a hand in that) that said “bike,” among other things, but I didn’t see anyone on a bike.
 In fact, I think the only bikes I saw were on display in the sporting goods store.
 Someone had taken the time to paint “No Bikes” on a sidewalk though, so maybe I just missed the typical bike volume.

 Nor did I see a bike facility of any type, leaving me wondering where the banner-hangers wanted people to ride.
 Granted, even though it was a weekday, the traffic volume wasn’t so bad.
 I probably would have been willing to bike around downtown Chippewa Falls, but then again, I’m someone who bikes kind of a lot.
 A less confident rider might find the Bay Street and Rushman Drive/High Street one-ways a bit daunting.
 They sure seemed like they’d be more pleasant as two-ways.